 He wore what?

 That’s probably what many asked after seeing Justin Bieber’s trouser/trainer combo at the New York Fashion Week.
 He’s not alone.
 We’ve seen a lot of celebs do the same.
-Perez Hilton appeared at the 45th anniversary party for The Advocate wearing a Loudmouth Golf pants, Juicy Couture jacket, Jeremy Scott shoes and Longchamp bag.
+Perez Hilton appeared at the 45th-anniversary party for The Advocate wearing Loudmouth Golf pants, Juicy Couture jacket, Jeremy Scott shoes, and Longchamp bag.
 Total disaster!

 Even the most stylish man on earth can make the occasional faux pas.
 But there are some fashion disasters you should avoid at any cost.

 Let’s accept it; good taste in clothes isn’t always a guy’s strength.
 Between work and everything else men often don’t have the time for petty issues like checking lifestyle magazines to see what’s hot and what’s not for the season.